 In 1911, the U.S. Supreme Court ruled that life insurance policies were freely assignable for value.
 The Court found that a life insurance policy is a form of property and that policy owners are free to sell and transfer ownership to other parties

 It is ethical for the insured to sell their policies back to the issuing company in exchange for the cash surrender value of the policy, so why should they be prevented from selling the same policy to a life settlement company for a fairer market value price?
 If the insured is restricted to only selling their policy at a price dictated by the issuing company, it would appear that their property rights would be illegitimately and unethically limited.

 From this perspective, individuals have a fair discretion choose what to do with their own life insurance policy.
 The life settlements market simply provides a mechanism for those who want to buy or sell a life insurance policy in a fair and regulated investment market.

-Insurance companies make money because a massive amount of all life insurance coverage lapses, with some media reports suggesting as high as 90% of all life policies are lapsed before a claim is payable.1 Lapsed polices provide windfall profits to insurance companies.
+Insurance companies make money because a massive amount of all life insurance coverage lapses, with some media reports suggesting as high as 90% of all life policies have lapsed before a claim is payable.1 Lapsed policies provide windfall profits to insurance companies.
 It is pointless to think that an insurance company can only solely make profits on lapses.